urbanjost/M_framework/README.md

 .width 64 9 9 9
 SELECT name,
 --- depending on SQL version a simpler IIF/IF, IFNULL, or TOTAL might be better but this works well
---- and is relatively "standard" as much as something like a standard is actually adherred to in
+--- and is relatively "standard" as much as something like a standard is actually adhered to in
 --- SQL-land.
 CASE  sum( passed == 'passed'  ) WHEN NULL THEN 0 ELSE sum ( passed == 'passed')  END  AS 'ok', CASE  sum( passed == 'failed'  ) WHEN NULL THEN 0 ELSE sum ( passed == 'failed')  END  AS 'not ok',